writememe/BlgNetAutoSol/3_Data_Models/README.md

 - Create a data model, abstracted from device configuration(s)
 - Develop tools which allow the data model to be vendor agnostic (IOS, Junos, EOS and NXOS )
 - Build a data model which can be used to deploy the intent across the network
 - Build a data model which can be used to validate against device configuration(s)

+A successful abstraction of the data model will only be deemed successful if the following is met:
+- Ability to successfully replace a device from another vendor. i.e hostnameX, vendorY with hostnameX, vendorZ
+- Ability to add another device to the topology, with the requisite information required for the data model.

 ## Pre-requisites